altruios/namshubettulpa/public/namshubettuple/redeye.md

 "M::We have to go now, how do we get out of here?"
 "NT::$Eovertheedge:"
-*Another lurching threw them both near the creature* ~Not directly at it: off to it's side~
+*Another lurching threw them both near the creature* ~Not directly at it: off to its side~
 *They rolled over the edge and felt gravity shift* *They landed on the bear gear - where teeth used to be* ~Martha saw themselves reflected in creature's eyes~ ~It was so close~
-*Both of them rolled back onto the bottom of the gear, almost out of it's reach* *It grabbed the Navigator's face - with the cut hand* *Acid poured onto him and he let out a silent scream* *He kicked at the alien and braced his back against the gear* *It's gravity shifted sideways, and the creature narrowly missed Martha* *She pulled him away*
+*Both of them rolled back onto the bottom of the gear, almost out of its reach* *It grabbed the Navigator's face - with the cut hand* *Acid poured onto him and he let out a silent scream* *He kicked at the alien and braced his back against the gear* *Its gravity shifted sideways, and the creature narrowly missed Martha* *She pulled him away*
 ~She heard a screech from across the gear~
 ~A sizzling of metal, she did not look~